 An assistive device for patients who are hearing impaired is available to those who require it.
-Use of this device may enable patients to more fully participate in their care.
+The use of this device may enable patients to more fully participate in their care.

-- Pocket Talker is a portable personal communications device that improves the listening experience for a hard of hearing person who does not wear a hearing aid.
-Worn with simple earphones it amplifies sound to enable your patient to communicate with you.
+- Pocket Talker is a portable personal communications device that improves the listening experience for a hard-of-hearing person who does not wear a hearing aid.
+Worn with simple earphones it amplifies the sound to enable your patient to communicate with you.
 The Pocket Talker is available upon request at the reception desk on both the 11thand 18thfloor.

 - Patients with a hearing or speech disability who are home subscribers of the Teletypewriter (TTY) relay service can telephone TRIO FERTILITY through a relay operator.
-The relay operator communicates with the person who has the hearing or speech disability via text and conveys the information to the other party via voice.
-Conversely, TRIO FERTILITY staff may call the person with the disability through the same service by dialing 1 800 855 0511 to reach a TTY relay operator.
+The relay operator communicates with the person who has a hearing or speech disability via text and conveys the information to the other party via voice.
+Conversely, TRIO FERTILITY staff may call the person with the disability through the same service by dialling 1-800-855-0511 to reach a TTY relay operator.

 Printed Floor Plan and Signage